oalmelid/docker-demo/README.md

 You can choose the tag name yourself.
 It's conventional for the tag name latest to correspond to the most recent commit on the main branch of your code repository.

 ### Running the container elsewhere with docker
-After pushing the container, it can be run from anywhhere, simply by referencing the tag you pushed to the Docker hub.
+After pushing the container, it can be run from anywhere, simply by referencing the tag you pushed to the Docker hub.
 Simply run
 ```bash
 docker run <docker-hub-repository>:<tag>
 ```